SOEN345-WINTER2024/cfg-graph-lab-valeriad0l/README.md

 Start → onClick → switch → key_equals_btn → switch_symbol → minus → Reset → End <br>
 Start → onClick → switch → key_equals_btn → switch_symbol → divide → Reset → End <br>
 Start → onClick → switch → key_equals_btn → switch_symbol → multiply → Reset → End <br>

+*Step 4* <br>

+**Edge-Pair Coverage for CFG Graph**

+Start to onClick to switch
+switch to each case and back to the end or next decision point For key_equals_btn: switch to key_equals_btn, key_equals_btn to switch_symbol, and then switch_symbol to each case (plus, minus, divide, multiply)
+Each case within switch_symbol to Reset, and Reset to End